Barnsley, Kentucky

 Barnsley is an unincorporated community in Hopkins County, in the U.S. state of Kentucky.

 History

 Barnsley had its start in 1886 as a mining community.
 A post office was established at Barnsley in 1888, and remained in operation until 1928.

 On December 10, 2021, a violent tornado tore through Barnsley, destroying 25 to 30 homes.

+Less than 3 years later, another strong tornado impacted Barnsley.
+This tornado was rated EF3.